 - Frequently catch yourself blinking

-- Commonly notice halos surrounding objects in strong sunlight
+- Commonly notice halos surrounding objects in solid sunlight

 - Your eyes are frequently tired